top of page

 · Où est la poste ?
 (Where is the post office?)

 Swiss culture is a fascinating mix of tradition, precision, and nature-loving joy.
-As an expat, the best way to adapt is to observe, respect, and gradually engage with your local community.
+The best way to adapt is to observe, respect the rules, and gradually engage with your local community.
+Curiosity and politeness go a long way — so don't worry about being perfect!

 Audrey, your French teacher 👩🏫